-It is crucial to understand the difference between a screening test and a diagnostic test.
+Understanding the difference between a screening test and a diagnostic test is crucial.
 A screening test does not diagnose a condition; it only signals that further testing is needed.
 It can be devastating to get screening results back, showing your baby is at a higher risk for anything.
-Please understand that you don’t know anything for sure until you have a diagnostic test.
+Please understand that you don’t know anything until you have a diagnostic test.

 Non-invasive vs. Invasive Tests

 You can further classify tests as non-invasive or invasive.
 Non-invasive tests are those that do not have a risk for you or your baby.
 These typically use a urine or blood sample from you.
 If you have anxiety about needles, you may not consider a test drawing your blood to be non-invasive.
-If the thought of having blood drawn makes you uneasy, let your doctor or midwife know.
-You can ask for someone who has a lot of experience taking blood, so you do not have a first-day intern sticking you with a needle.
+If having blood drawn makes you uneasy, let your doctor or midwife know.
+You can ask for someone with a lot of experience taking blood so you do not have a first-day intern sticking you with a needle.

 Blood Pressure, Urine, and Blood Tests

-Your care provider will ask for a urine sample several times during your pregnancy.
+Your care provider will ask for a urine sample several times during pregnancy.
 The frequency of urine samples depends on your provider and your health specifics.
-Urine samples test for sugar, which is a sign of gestational diabetes).
+Urine samples test for sugar, a sign of gestational diabetes).
 They also test for protein, which can indicate a urinary tract infection, kidney damage, or some other disorders.
 You can also expect a few blood tests.
-These will check your blood type, infections, or diseases, checking your blood count for anemia, some tests, later on, can even indicate whether your baby has any abnormalities.
+These will test for your blood type, infections, diseases, and blood count for anemia.

 While there are many routine tests, just because something is routine does not mean it is mandatory.
-Many expecting mothers show up to a prenatal appointment and learn they are taking some type of test at that time.
-If you know ahead of time what tests options will be available, you have the opportunity to look into the pros and cons beforehand.
-A good place to start is with the episode on prenatal testing basics.
+Many expecting mothers show up to a prenatal appointment and learn they are taking some test at that time.
+If you know ahead of time what test options will be available, you have the opportunity to look into the pros and cons beforehand.
+An excellent place to start is with the episode on prenatal testing basics.

 Testing for Chromosomal Abnormalities

 Your care provider may offer several screening tests for chromosomal abnormalities.
-These tests all require a blood sample from mom and may also incorporate results from an ultrasound.
+These tests all require a blood sample from the mom and may also incorporate results from an ultrasound.
 The cell-free DNA or NIPT (Non-Invasive Prenatal Test) can be as early as ten weeks.
 The first-trimester screen is between weeks 11-14.
 The quad screen or triple screen tests are between 15-20 weeks.
-More information on the first-trimester screen, quad screen, and triple screen tests is here.
+More information on the first-trimester, quad, and triple-screen tests is here.